Four Teenagers Drive A Saturn To Mexico

 The planning was done.
 All we had to do was pack.

-A week before our scheduled departure date, a group of my friends went to a beach in Maryland.
+A week before our scheduled departure date, a group of my friends went to the beach.
 Nathaniel, my road trip buddy, was along and was demonstrating his prowess on a skim board by doing involuntary somersaults in the surf while cursing.
-I was impressed.
+I was impressed by his cursing, but not so much his skim boarding .
 Suddenly his skim board bounced off his toe and into the surf.
-His cursing got louder and he hopped around holding his toe like a prized artifact.
+His cursing got louder and he hopped around on one foot holding his toe, like a flamingo who just got bit by a crab.
 He wouldn’t stop complaining about how much it hurt.
 Still, we were used to Nathaniel’s sudden medical conditions that conveniently gave him an excuse to be subpar at rock climbing, mountain biking, surfing, skim boarding, or whatever activity he was attempting at the moment.
-We all used made up medical conditions to explain our lack of skill at one time or another and so we could spot it a mile away.
-Imagine our surprise then when he showed up with a foot brace that looked like an awkward flip-flop.
-He claimed it cost $100!
-It was clearly just a plastic board with a strap stapled to it.
-Boy, did he think we were stupid!
-He mentioned something about a cracked metatarsal or some gibberish he probably found on Google.
-(Related: Hiking North Fork Mountain Trail)
+Imagine our surprise then when he showed up a few days later with a foot brace that looked like an awkward flip-flop.
+He mentioned something about a cracked metatarsal.

-A few days later, Bryan was helping his parents install a brick wall.
-He was merrily cutting bricks with a cut-off saw, using his flip flop and big toe to keep the brick square against the saw rail when suddenly he slipped and almost chopped off his big toe!
-He hobbled into the emergency room and was quickly attended to by a doctor.
+A few days later, Bryan was helping his parents build a brick wall.
+He was cutting bricks with a cut-off saw, using his flip flop and big toe to keep the brick square against the saw rail when he suddenly slipped and almost chopped off his big toe!
+He hobbled into the emergency room and was seen by a doctor.
 Bryan mentioned that he wanted to get patched up quickly because he was going on a road trip to Mexico and he didn’t want to miss it.
 The doctor stopped what he was doing and said, “Huh.
 That’s strange.
 I worked on another guy just a few days ago who broke his toe.
 He was also going on a road trip to Mexico.”

 Bryan laughed.
 “A guy with glasses?”